 We learned to associate darkness with scary and unknown, and we learned it’s better not to speak with our dark thoughts and emotions.
-Turning the light on our emotional shadow is a lot more challenging than flicking a physical light switch on.
-So we avoid it.
+Turning the light on our emotional shadow is a lot more challenging than flicking a physical light switch on, so we avoid it.
 Superficiality is easier.
-But this darkness of our soul has a life of its own which thrives, whether or not we choose to acknowledge it.
+But this darkness of our soul has a life of its own that thrives whether or not we choose to acknowledge it.
 It’s there, and it’s powerful.

 This fear of our emotional complexity grew as we grew, and with time became our shadow.
 It’s a hidden part in us that influences our choices more often than we are aware.

 In truth, much effort goes into repressing and hiding it from ourselves and others.
-It’s our dark side.
-The parts we are ashamed and afraid to show.
-But through denial, we fail to see that in the obscurity of darkness also lay our strengths.
+It’s our dark side — the parts we are ashamed of and afraid to show.
+But through denial, we fail to see that in the obscurity of darkness also lies our strengths.

-For reasons originating in the past, we have decided to negate and hide this dark side without exploring it further.
-And so in return it keeps us distant from truly expressing ourselves.
+As a result of past experiences, we have decided to negate and hide this dark side without exploring it further.
+And so in return it keeps us from truly expressing ourselves.

 In many ways, hiding our shadow can be considered the highest form of betrayal.
 By concealing this part of us, we are saying we don’t deserve to show our complete selves, thereby betraying ourselves.
-In return, secrecy, manipulation, and pretending take over large parts of our lives from fear of being ‘exposed’ and rejected for the part of ourself we are hiding.
+In return, secrecy, manipulation, and pretending take over large parts of our lives, out of fear of being ‘exposed’ and rejected for the part of ourself we are hiding.

 As mentioned, our shadow can show itself as weakness or strength.
-Becoming aware of our complete self allows us an opportunity for expressing strength.
+Becoming aware of our complete self, however, grants us the opportunity to express strength.
 Ignoring these qualities, however, will always produce a damaging result.